Comparative Analysis of Welfare States in Europe and Beyond

 Oxford Supertracker: The Global Directory for COVID Policy Trackers and Surveys

 The Oxford Supertracker project builds on and extend the work carried out by Lukas Lehner, DPhil student in Social Policy.
 Led by Dr Marek Naczyk, with the involvement of Professor Bernhard Ebbinghaus, Professor Mary Daly and Dr Tim Vlandas, the project will also propose concrete actions to solve gaps in information contained within existing policy trackers, and create synergies between them.
-This research is funded by the Higher Education Innovation Fund (HEIF) and Oxford ESRC Impact Acceleration Account (IAA).
+This research was funded by the Higher Education Innovation Fund (HEIF) and Oxford ESRC Impact Acceleration Account (IAA) during summer 2020.

 Crisis Corporatism or Corporatism in Crisis?
 Social Concertation and Social Pacts in Europe